ChicoState/gymbuddy-ux/phaseII/README.md

 ## Methods

-!!!
-Describe research methods you used to discover new insights, which explains the purpose of each.
-Provide enough detail that someone would be able to faithfully reproduce your research.
-Only include research methods in here, not design documents/techniques/artifacts !!!

 Throughout phase 2, we used two primary research methods – cognitive walkthroughs and informal feedback from the SWE team and other UX project members.
 Below, these methods and our findings are detailed.

 ### Cognitive Walkthroughs

-We conducted three structured walkthroughs using Phase I’s personas and scenarios.
-Participants reviewed a wireframe and were asked to complete the following core task:
+We conducted structured walkthroughs with three external participants from our UX class.
+Each participant was provided with a clickable wireframe and given a scenario based on our Phase I persona:
     “Find a compatible gym partner based on shared workout preferences.”

 At each step, participants answered the following standard cognitive walkthrough questions: